Maknee/maknee.github.io/thoughts/plan.md

 1) Verified Atom feed at `/feed.xml` with proper metadata (title, url, author, description).
 2) Optional JSON feed at `/feed.json`.
-3) “Subscribe” page with an embedded email form (provider-specific) and an RSS link.
+3) “Newsletter” page with an embedded email form (provider-specific) and an RSS link.
 4) Visible entry points:
    - Add autodiscovery `<link rel="alternate" ...>` to `<head>` (via the plugin helper).
    - Keep/confirm the RSS icon in the social strip.
-   - Add a top‑nav “Subscribe” item.
+   - Add a top‑nav “Newsletter” item.
 5) Email automation that sends each new post to subscribers (from the RSS feed), plus a one‑time migration/QA checklist.

 --------------------------------------------------------------------------------